U.S. airlines shares plunge after cash-free Washington rescue proposal

 The Trump administration’s lending proposal would require airlines to maintain a certain amount of service and limit increases in executive compensation until the loans are repaid.

-The largest U.S. airlines — American Airlines Group Inc , Delta Air Lines Inc and United Airlines Holdings Inc — are drastically reducing flights, parking jets, raising capital and cutting costs including executive pay as part of measures to save cash as air travel demand takes an unprecedented downturn.
+The largest U.S. airlines — American Airlines Group Inc (AAL.O), Delta Air Lines Inc (DAL.N) and United Airlines Holdings Inc (UAL.O) — are drastically reducing flights, parking jets, raising capital and cutting costs including executive pay as part of measures to save cash as air travel demand takes an unprecedented downturn.

-But the industry says government assistance is also needed to avoid collapse.
+But the industry says government assistance is also needed to avoid collapse, airlines are working behind the scenes to convince lawmakers to still make a significant chunk of it in grants.

-Airlines’ request for aid has faced pushback from some lawmakers demanding that any government package include protections on employees and a ban on share buybacks.
+Their request for aid has faced pushback from some lawmakers demanding that any government package include protections on employees and a ban on share buybacks.
+The top five U.S. airlines spent around $44 billion in share buybacks between 2014 and 2019, according to data compiled by Reuters, spurred in part by a 2017 tax-cut windfall.

-Democratic Senator Chris Murphy said Wednesday that “sentiment is shifting because there is no straight-face justification to give no-strings-attached cash to an industry that had the chance to use massive profits and tax cuts to build a rainy day fund, but instead used the money to pad investor returns and executive pay.”
+Democratic lawmakers, including U.S. Senate Democratic leader Chuck Schumer, said that money could have been put into a rainy day fund.

-U.S. Senate Democratic leader Chuck Schumer on Wednesday called billions of dollars of share buybacks that airlines have spent “money they should have been saving for a rainy day for their customers and workers.”
+Democratic Senator Chris Murphy said Wednesday that sentiment is shifting over a rescue package because “there is no straight-face justification to give no-strings-attached cash to an industry that had the chance to use massive profits and tax cuts to build a rainy day fund, but instead used the money to pad investor returns and executive pay.”

 U.S. Senator Elizabeth Warren said on Twitter that “any money should come with serious long-term change to the companies - no more buybacks, a $15 minimum wage, and more.”